 Franciscus Bossinensis (1490 – ?)

-On the basis of surviving musical works, and the scanty biographical evidence concerning the musical culture of the sixteenth century Croatia, Franjo Bosanac (alias Franciscus Bossinensis, or Francis the Bosnian) is considered to be one of the first Croatian composers.
+On the basis of surviving musical works, and the scanty biographical evidence concerning the musical culture of the sixteenth century Croatia, Franjo Bosanac (alias Franciscus Bossinensis, or Francis the Bosnian) is considered to be one of the first Croatian and Bosnian composers.
 Almost certainly born at the end of the fifteenth century, around 1490, presumably in Bosnia, he lived in Venice and worked in the printing house of the music publisher Ottaviano Petrucci.
 He was a friend of the notary of the Church of San Marco, Girolamo Barbadigo, to whom he dedicated his work.
 The dedication appears in the introduction of each of his two collections of lute-song arrangements, Tenori e contrabassi intabulati col sopran in canto figurato per cantar e sonar col lauto (Venice, 1509, and Fossombrone, 1511), and there is a dedicatory sonnet that is a part of this introduction.
 However, the meaning of the initials ‘BMF’ at the end of the sonnet is likely to remain forever a secret, as is the year and the place of his death.
 The late Dragutin Plamenac supposed that Bossinensis was originally a Franciscan from Bosnia, or a court musician of a Bosnian king.
 The late Josip Andreis suggested the interesting hypothesis that the initials stand for ‘Bossinensis Magister Franciscus’.
 Bossinensis (from Bosnia) would refer to his Croatian origins, as would the Catholic name Franciscus, leading us to the assumption that he was a Croatian from Bosnia – as does his music, standing in the Western European, Mediterranean tradition.
 One may assume that he died in Venice in the middle of the sixteenth century.

 The survival of his books mean that his work can be studied in detail.
 The two collections of Bossinensis mark the boundary between two epochs in the Croatian music.
 Prior to his period of activity, all that we have is medieval, anonymous, and monodic music; with him begins the period when Croatian music is integrated into wider European developments.
 Bossinensis was both composer and arranger, of his own and others’ works.
 A skilled intabulator, he transcribed frottole, which were poliphonic songs, stylistically derived from native Italian popular song, composed by the leading Italian song composers Marco Cara, Bartolomeo Trombocino, and others.
 He also transcribed frottole composed by anonimous composers, and of his own composition.
 In addition he was also the author of a small number of ricercare for the lute, short pieces to played before, between and after the song.
 In common with other early Italian lute prints, to help and encourage those with more limited musical knowledge, his books include an explanation of tablature: Regole per quelli che non sano cantare.